Zingle/rest-api-documentation/error_codes.md

 3004 | Invalid value specified for 'Is Starred' |
 3005 | Only 'survey' and 'custom' automations may be triggered manually | 3006 | Unable to trigger inactive automation |
+3007 | Contact is already in an automation |
 3100 | Contact channel not found |
 3101 | Contact channel missing channel type |
 3102 | Contact channel missing value |